tspiegs/0toCloud/README.md

   3. Check if you have an rsa pair and make it if you don't
   4. Ask for your DigitalOcean API Key
   5. Place Public RSA Key in DO Account
-  6.  setup a small DigitalOcean Dropley
+  6.  setup a small DigitalOcean Droplet
   7.  give you an IP address that you should be able to reach via SSH

 More to come.